Azure-Samples/msdocs-flask-postgresql-sample-app/README.md

 Steps for running the server:

-1. (Optional) If you're unable to open the Dev Container, [create a Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate that.
+1. (Optional) If you're unable to open the Dev Container, [create a Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate the virtual environment.

 2. Install the requirements: